JDenman6/saber-n-savor/README.md

 sabering the necks of champagne bottles.
 Stay tuned for more real soon!

+### Notes to self
+Remember to write integration tests for not showing inactive users in the users#index and #show views.
+Just in case.

 This is a modified version of the sample application for [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/)